lwh1/lwh1.github.io/_pages/about.md

 * Ph.D Student in Computer Science and Information Engineering, The Chinese University of Hong Kong, Shenzhen, Aug.
 2021-Now

 >## News
-* Our paper "Blind Beamforming for Multiple Intelligent Reflecting Surfaces" is accepted by ICC 2023.
+* Our paper "Blind Beamforming for Multiple Intelligent Reflecting Surfaces" is accepted by ICC 2023 (Jan.
+2023).